 - FEMA’s Individuals and Households Program provides financial assistance in the form of grants to survivors with uninsured or under-insured flood related losses.
-To-date, more than 176,000 individuals and households have been approved for more than $141 million in assistance.
-Of that amount, $50 million is approved for housing assistance, such as rental assistance.
-Survivors may use the rental assistance to obtain temporary housing such as a house, apartment, hotel, motel, or other readily-available dwelling for rent by the public.
+Survivors approved for assistance may use the rental assistance to obtain temporary housing such as a house, apartment, hotel, motel, or other readily-available dwelling for rent by the public.

 Housing and Urban Development (HUD)

 A variety of housing options will continue to be considered to ensure disaster survivors with housing needs receive assistance to help on their way to recovery.

 Read about HUD programs designed to assist disaster victims

 Please contact NAHMA’s Government Affairs Team if your properties have vacant units or can accept temporary subsidies to assist displaced persons.